Nabonidus: Nabonidus in Tayma

 In May 553 BC, Nabonidus departed to campaign in Arabia, initially to suppress a rebellion in the Anti-Lebanon Mountains.
 The Babylonians achieved victory relatively quickly, and Nabonidus still remained near the Anti-Lebanon Mountains in August, overseeing the transport of supplies back to Babylon.
 After a period of illness, Nabonidus then moved on Amurru and Edom and captured an otherwise unknown city.
 By December 553 BC or January 552 BC, Nabonidus was campaigning in Arabia, fighting against the king of Dadanu.
 By March or April, Nabonidus had defeated the king of Dadanu, and had captured other cities in Arabia, including the city of Tayma, which he had established as a provisionary seat for himself by the summer of 552 BC.
 Babylonian sources state that Nabonidus conquered Arabian lands as far south as Medina (called Yatribu at this time).
 After conquering Tayma, Nabonidus would stay there for about a decade, not returning to Babylon until September or October of 543 or 542 BC.
 October 543 BC is the return date most supported by surviving Babylonian documentation.
 The purpose for this prolonged stay, effectively self-exile, in Tayma are unclear and debated, with no proposed explanation having universal support.

 The history of this period is poorly known and cannot be reconstructed in great detail, on account of a lack of sources.
 Entries in several royal chronicles for this period are completely, or nearly completely, missing.
 According to the Verse Account of Nabonidus, a biased document probably written in the reign of Cyrus the Great (who ultimately deposed Nabonidus), Nabonidus conducted extensive building work at Tayma, fortifying it with new walls, embellishing it with new buildings and constructing a royal palace similar to, but likely considerably smaller than, his royal palace at Babylon, essentially rebuilding the city in a Babylonian fashion.
-Modern archaeological excavations at Tayma has revealed that the city underwent considerable expansion during the 6th century, including the construction of an extensive irrigation system.
+Modern archaeological excavations at Tayma have revealed that the city underwent considerable expansion during the 6th century, including the construction of an extensive irrigation system.
 Some motifs on some of the ruins point towards a clear Babylonian influence, such as an offering table with a crescent, a star and a winged disk (reminiscent of religious motifs in Babylonia).